kstine93/Course_DataEngineeringUdacity/03_DataWarehouses/3_DataWarehouses.md

 > **A data warehouse is a system which retrieves and consolidates data from source systems (operational processes) for the purpose of enabling analysis**

+> **NOTE:** Between OLTP and OLAP, OLTP is probably the more time-sensitive service.
+Since OLTP is 'running the business' - other business-critical services are likely relying on the accuracy of OLTP data.
+This is something I could keep in mind when focusing on where to optimize or lower latency in a data system (e.g., Spark or Kafka infrastructures might have the most effect on lowering latency in OLTP rather than OLAP processes).

 ---

 ### Recap of dimensional modeling